KonradStanski/androidAutomate/README.md

 - Only tested on linux systems.
 May not work on Windows as it uses UNIX style OS calls.

-- Inorder to test if your device is recognized, it is highly recommended that under developer options, the "show touches" and "show swipes" options are enabled
+- Inorder to test if your device is recognized, it is highly recommended that under developer options, the "show touches" and "show swipes" options are enabled.

 ## Quick CLI Use Guide